huntforhomesaz/cleanout2closing-site/content/pages/service-out-of-state-owners.md

 - Sequence vendors so they are not tripping over each other.
 - Keep you updated with short, clear status reports.

-### Step 5 â€“ Prepare the home at the right level for your situation
+### Step 5 — Prepare the home at the right level for your situation

 Not every out-of-state owner wants or needs a full makeover.